Jaseunda/scode-packages/README.md

 ## Features

-- Browse and search for over 1000 packages from GitHub
+- Browse and search for over 1000 packages from GitHub.
 - Install and update packages with one tap
 - Uninstall packages that you don't need
 - View package details,